 In 2008, a team of Canadian and American researchers discovered rocks along the Northern Quebec coast of Hudson’s Bay that were found to be 4.28 billion years old.
 The oldest previously-known rocks were found in a formation called the Acasta Gneiss, located southeast of Great Bear Lake in the Northwest Territories.

-Marvel at Canada’s most beautiful waterfalls.
+Marvel at the most beautiful Canadian waterfalls.

 A hill in New Brunswick makes visitors question gravity

 Shift your car into neutral at the bottom of Magnetic Hill in Moncton, New Brunswick, and you’ll see that it’s moving backwards—uphill.
 Magnetic Hill, however, is actually a “gravity hill,” a term used to describe any place where the surrounding landscapes produce an optical illusion, making a slight downhill slope appear to be on an incline.
 Cars that appear to be rolling uphill are actually rolling downhill—just as gravity intended.

 Check out the quirkiest roadside attractions across Canada.